 These challenges are aimed at catalyzing our global research efforts in areas that could provide significant benefits in reducing greenhouse gas emissions, increasing energy security, and creating new opportunities for clean economic growth.
 By doing so, MI members aim to encourage increased engagement from the global research community, industry, and investors, while also providing opportunities for new collaborations between MI members.

 The Innovation Challenges were developed through a collaborative process between MI members.
 Engagement in an Innovation Challenge is entirely voluntary and is built around a coalition of interested MI members.
 With sufficient interest from MI members, new Innovation Challenges could be launched in the future.

-The seven Innovation Challenges are the following:
+The eight Innovation Challenges are the following:

 - Smart Grids Innovation Challenge – to enable future grids that are powered by affordable, reliable, decentralised renewable electricity systems

 - Off-Grid Access to Electricity Innovation Challenge – to develop systems that enable off-grid households and communities to access affordable and reliable renewable electricity

 - Carbon Capture Innovation Challenge – to enable near-zero CO2 emissions from power plants and carbon intensive industries